FilipRuman/4Form/README.md

 ``cargo build``
 ### 3. open project in Godot
 ### You are ready to run it!

-## This project is in realy early stages of development
-It will change alot in the future

 ## Architecture of project
 ![image](https://github.com/user-attachments/assets/4a18132c-e328-4e19-8c4c-8e0ca543fa62)